Searching for dark jets with displaced vertices using weakly supervised machine learning: Weakly supervised machine learning

 A more moderate approach, in the realm of \textit{weakly supervised learning}, requires knowledge of class proportions.
 In fully supervised training the true class of each training example, e.g.\ signal/background, is known and provided to the NN.
 Knowledge of class proportions means only knowing what fraction of training examples belong to each class.
 Using class proportions alone, a classifier can learn to distinguish between classes, while training directly on the mixed data.
 In ML literature this method goes by the name Learning from Label Proportions~\cite{yu2015learning, JMLR:v10:quadrianto09a}.
 It was shown to be effective in quark/gluon discrimination, where calculation of flavor proportions is possible~\cite{CWoLa1, Cohen:2017exh}.

-This was extended to cases where label proportions are unknown, with the sole requirement of two event groups that have different signal proportions -- this was termed \textit{Classification Without Labels (CWoLa)}~\cite{CWoLa2, CWoLa3}.
-To implement it in a search, one must separate the data to signal- and background- rich groups, based on some property of the signal model.
+This was extended to cases where label proportions are unknown, with the sole requirement of two event groups that have different signal proportions---this was termed \textit{Classification Without Labels (CWoLa)}~\cite{CWoLa2, CWoLa3}.
+To implement it in a search, one must separate the data to signal- and background-rich groups, based on some property of the signal model.
 In the case of a signal resonant in some parameter, the signal-rich sample can be obtained from selecting events near the resonance.
 This method goes by the name \textit{Extended Bumphunt}~\cite{CWoLa4} and was implemented by ATLAS in ref.~\cite{ATLAS:2020iwa}.
+Using CWoLa in a monojet search to enhance its sensitivity to semivisible jets was proposed in ref.~\cite{Finke:2022lsu}.

 Another approach, \textit{Tag N' Train}~\cite{Amram:2020ykb}, suggests using signal dijet topology to obtain the mixed samples.
-This method uses \emph{co-training}, with the dataset of dijet events being split into two \emph{views} of each event, one containing first-jet features and the other containing second-jet features.
-A classifier is trained to discriminate signal-like first-jets from background-like first-jets.
+This method uses \emph{cotraining}, with the dataset of dijet events being split into two \emph{views} of each event, one containing first-jet features and the other containing second-jet features.
+A classifier is trained to discriminate signal-like first jets from background-like first jets.
 A second classifier is similarly trained on second-jet features.
 Finally these classifier predictions are combined amounting to an event classifier.
 Each of the jet classifiers is trained using CWoLa, where signal- and background-rich labels are obtained from some criterion on the other jet in the event.
 In ref.~\cite{Amram:2020ykb} this criterion was taken to be a cut on the output of an autoencoder trained on the jet.
 It was shown in~\cite{Amram:2020ykb} that Tag N' Train and Extended Bumphunt can be effectively combined in searches for a dijet resonant signal.
 In the current work, we adapt this last approach to suggest a new search for dark jets.